|

 1. Make Pickles

 Quick pickles are meant to be stored in the refrigerator, and will last a few weeks once opened.
-If you want a long-term pickle, you can process the jars in a waterbath for 15 minutes, seal, and store at room temperature for months.
+If you want a long-term pickle, you can process the jars in a water bath for about 20 minutes, seal, and store at room temperature for months.

 • Slice jalapeños into rings.
 You can slice in a different orientation if you want (ex. sticks), but I like classic rings.
 I leave all the seeds in to keep the process simple.
 If you have fresh onions, carrots, or other peppers on hand, chop them and mix them in for a tasty mixed-pickle batch.